 A successfully transitioned or exited MTI.

-Report on savings.
+MTA(s) report on savings.

 Section 4: Stakeholder Roles & Responsibilities

 This section describes the various groups engaged in MT and defines their roles and responsibilities.
 While there is agreement on these roles and responsibilities, there are two proposals for which entities should be the Market Transformation Administrator (MTA): (1) the Existing Program Administrators (Existing PAs); or (2) A single, Independent Statewide Administrator.
 These options are described in Section 5.